First Alcibiades: Authenticity

 In antiquity Alcibiades I was regarded as the best text to introduce one to Platonic philosophy and its authenticity was never doubted.
-It was not until 1836 that the German scholar Friedrich Schleiermacher argued against the ascription to Plato.
+It was not until the 19th century that the German scholar Friedrich Schleiermacher argued against the ascription to Plato.
 Subsequently its popularity declined.
 However, stylometric research supports Plato's authorship, and some scholars have recently defended its authenticity.

 Dating

 Traditionally, the First Alcibiades has been considered an early dialogue.
 Gerard Ledger's stylometric analysis supported this tradition, dating the work to the 390s.
 Julia Annas, in supporting the authenticity of Rival Lovers, saw both dialogues as laying the foundation for ideas Plato would later develop in Charmides.

 A later dating has also been defended.
 Nicholas Denyer suggests that it was written in the 350s BC, when Plato, back in Athens, could reflect on the similarities between Dionysius II of Syracuse (as we know him from the Seventh Letter) and Alcibiades — two young men interested in philosophy but compromised by their ambition and faulty early education.
 This hypothesis requires skepticism about what is usually regarded as the only fairly certain result of Platonic stylometry, Plato's marked tendency to avoid hiatus in the six dialogues widely believed to have been composed in the period to which Denyer assigns First Alcibiades (Timaeus, Critias, Sophist, Statesman, Philebus, and Laws).

 A compromise solution to the difficult issues of dating attending the linguistic features of First Alcibiades has also been sought in the hypothesis that the first two-thirds of the dialogue was written by some other member of the Platonic Academy, whose efforts were completed by Plato himself in his late-middle period.

 R.S.
 Bluck, although unimpressed by previous arguments against the dialogue's authenticity, tentatively suggests a date after the end of Plato's life, approximately 343/2 BC, based especially on "a striking parallelism between the Alcibiades and early works of Aristotle, as well as certain other compositions that probably belong to the same period as the latter."